 Autonomic nervous system: parasympathetic innervation and its disorders.
-Autonomic Nervous System The parasympathetic nervous system is responsible for activities
+Autonomic nervous system The parasympathetic nervous system is responsible for the activities

 After studying the material in the chapter, the student should: